cylee820621/Snapfit/README.md

 Enter "npm start" in terminal to run the App.js file

-Go to Browser, enter http://localhost:3000/ to the URL
+Go to Browser, enter http://localhost:3000/

 Backend Server